forntoh/LcdMenu/docs/source/index.rst

 With |project|, you can create a menu system for your Arduino project with minimal effort.
 The library provides a simple API for creating menus and handling user input.
-There are also a number of built-in :doc:`display interfaces <reference/api/display/index>` to choose from, including LCD displays and OLED displays *(coming soon)*.
+There are also built-in :doc:`display interfaces <reference/api/display/index>` for :doc:`character LCD displays <overview/rendering/character-display>`, including 16x2-style targets,
+and :doc:`graphical displays <overview/rendering/graphical-display>`, including OLED targets.

 .. image:: https://i.imgur.com/nViET8b.gif
     :alt: Example of a menu system created with |project|